Psychtoolbox-3/psychtoolbox-3.github.com/docs/AdditiveBlendingForLinearSuperpositionTutorial.md

 drivers.
 If you can do with 10 bpc or 11 bpc, 'Native10Bit' or 'Native11Bit' are
 much easier to use and setup and provide higher performance.

+'Native16BitFloat' - Enable native 16 bit floating point (~11 bit linear)
+framebuffer support on suitable operating systems and graphics cards.
+As of July 2019 only [NVidia](NVidia) [GeForce](GeForce) 1000 and later under Windows-10 is known
+to support this. macOS emulates it in software with bad timing and performance,
+and varying success.

 'VideoSwitcher' - Enable the Xiangrui Li et al. [VideoSwitcher](VideoSwitcher), a special
 type of video attenuator (see "help [PsychVideoSwitcher](PsychVideoSwitcher)") in standard
 "simple" mode.